Digital electronics: Computer design

 Almost all computers are synchronous.
 However, asynchronous computers have also been built.
 One example is the ASPIDA DLX core.
 Another was offered by ARM Holdings.
-They don't, however, have any speed advantages because modern computer designs already run at the speed of their slowest component, usually memory.
+They do not, however, have any speed advantages because modern computer designs already run at the speed of their slowest component, usually memory.
 They do use somewhat less power because a clock distribution network is not needed.
 An unexpected advantage is that asynchronous computers do not produce spectrally-pure radio noise.
 They are used in some radio-sensitive mobile-phone base-station controllers.
 They may be more secure in cryptographic applications because their electrical and radio emissions can be more difficult to decode.

 Computer architecture

 Computer architecture is a specialized engineering activity that tries to arrange the registers, calculation logic, buses and other parts of the computer in the best way possible for a specific purpose.
 Computer architects have put a lot of work into reducing the cost and increasing the speed of computers in addition to boosting their immunity to programming errors.
 An increasingly common goal of computer architects is to reduce the power used in battery-powered computer systems, such as smartphones.